Interview with a returned volunteer

 1. What was your motivation for going to Africa?

-The previous year I spent two and a half months travelling around eastern and southern Africa and my absolute favourite part of the whole trip was the ten days which I spent in Botswana.
+The previous year I spent two and a half months travelling around eastern and southern Africa and my absolute favourite part of the whole trip was the 10 days I spent in Botswana.
 I was just blown away and wanted to go back to Africa and spend some proper time in the bush and learn about the wildlife and environment that I got only a glimpse of the year before.
-ACE seemed to be able to offer me exactly this- a real experience in the bush, working and learning about conservation.
+ACE seemed to be able to offer me exactly this - a real experience in the bush, working and learning about conservation.

 3. Can you describe some of your best moments while on your placement?